THE STAFF

 Chris has been involved in both equine and canine assisted therapy work at AaTs.
 In addition to her work as director for the program, she assisted clients to develop loving, emotional bonds with our wonderful animal partners.
 Through the animals, Chris developed a natural relationship with program participants and explored a wide variety of recreational activities, thus promoting a relaxed and healthy life-style.

-In addition, Beth is a Certified Sound Therapist/Healer, where she has studied at the highest level of certification with Zacciah Blackburn, PHD at The Center Of Light Institute of Sound Healing and Shamanic Studies located in Ascutney, VT.
+In addition, Beth is a Certified Sound Therapist/Healer.
+She has studied at the highest level of certification with Zacciah Blckburn, Ph.D at the Center of Light Institute of Sound Healing and Shmanic Studies in Ascutney, VT.
+She uses this modality in her practice as well as the animals.